Environmental Studies Program

 Director of the Center for German and European Studies

-Sabine von Mering is currently working on the role of climate change as a challenge for the humanities.
-Her most recent scholarly work focused on right-wing extremism in Europe and the United States.
-As director of the Center for German and European Studies, she organizes lectures, conferences and cultural events in the interest of promoting transatlantic dialogue.
+Sabine von Mering is currently working on climate action and climate activism in Germany and the role of climate change as a challenge for the humanities.
+Her most recent publication is The Routledge Handbook of Grassroots Climate Activism (2025).
+As director of the Center for German and European Studies (CGES), she organizes lectures, conferences and cultural events in the interest of promoting transatlantic dialogue, including many webinars on current affairs that are open to all.

 Sally Warner